 Global Pisco Market

 At this moment, Peru is exporting much more Pisco than Chile.
-In the past, this was a different story.
-Eight years ago, Peru exported two to three times the amount Chile exported, and the number only grows, as Peruvian brands diligently promoted their products in recent years.
+In the distant past, this was a different story.
+But already in 2014, Peru exported two to three times the amount Chile exported, and the number only grows, as Peruvian brands diligently promoted their products in recent years.

 In 2022 alone, the Peruvian Pisco export grew by 45% to slightly more than $10 million.
 However, people in Chile are consuming way more than their Peruvian neighbors.
 In 2016, the average pisco consumption per person was 2 liters in Chile, whereas, in Peru, it was only 0,22 liters.